regdocs/regdocs/README.md

 ## Hello 👋

-I'm Jay, an avid Pythonista and admirer of all things Computer Science.
+I'm **Jay**, an avid Pythonista and admirer of all things Computer Science.
 I write software and teach for a living.

 #### 👨‍💻 Repositories I created recently